ringcentral/engage-voice-api-docs/docs/dialing/quick-start.md

 When you are done, you will be taken to the app's dashboard.
 Make note of the Client ID and Client Secret.
 We will be using those momentarily.

-## Create a queue group for an Engage Voice account
+## Create a Dial Group for an Engage Voice Account

 === "JavaScript"

-    ### Install Engage Voice SDK wrapper for Node JS
+    ### Install Engage Voice SDK Wrapper for Node JS

     ```bash
     $ npm install ringcentral-engage-voice-client
     ```

-    ### Create and edit create-queue-group.js
+    ### Create and Edit create-dial-group.js

-    Create a file called <tt>create-queue-group.js</tt>.
+    Create a file called <tt>create-dial-group.js</tt>.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.

     ```javascript
-    {!> code-samples/routing/quick-start.js !}
+    {!> code-samples/dialing/quick-start.js !}
     ```

     ### Run Your Code